RaphaelIT7/gmod-holylib/README.md

 Writes the given number of bits from the given buffer into this buffer.
 Returns `true` on success.

+> [!NOTE]
-> NOTE: The current position for the given buffer will change as we internally read from it!
+> The current position for the given buffer will change as we internally read from it!

 #### bf_write:WriteBitNormal(number value)